 Staff & Associates

-Benton Soil & Water Conservation District usually has six employees: an Executive Director, Administrative Assistant, Resource Conservationist, Soil Health Coordinator, River Restoration and Invasive Species Program Coordinator, and Communications & Community Engagement Manager.
+Benton Soil & Water Conservation District has six employees: an Executive Director, Administrative Specialist, Resource Conservationist, Soil Health Coordinator, River Restoration and Invasive Species Program Coordinator, and Communications & Community Engagement Manager.
 We also work closely with an NRCS District Conservationist.
 Numerous volunteers and interns assist us in our mission.

 Holly Crosson joined the Benton SWCD as the new District Manager in January 2013.
 She is an aquatic ecologist, botanist, and educator with more than 25 years of experience in natural resource planning/management, sustainable agricultural practice, and community outreach related to conservation and stewardship on public and private lands.
 While working for the Vermont Department of Environmental Conservation’s Water Quality Division, Holly oversaw the state’s Aquatic Invasive Species Management Program and led aquatic and riparian habitat restoration projects in collaboration with landowners, watershed councils, and other local, state, and federal partners.
 In 2002 she moved west and began working at the University of California, Davis, in several capacities, including with the Department of Environmental Science and Policy, UC Sea Grant Extension, and the UC Davis Arboretum and Botanical Garden.
 While at UC Davis she initiated and led many programs and collaborative partnerships, from drafting the State Aquatic Invasive Species Management Plan and developing Best Practices with the aquarium, aquaculture, and horticulture industries, to designing educational exhibits, developing outreach materials, and implementing watershed/habitat protection training programs for master gardeners, irrigation districts, natural resource professionals, and others.
 Prior to moving to Corvallis in the spring of 2012, Holly spent five years living and working on a 145-acre organic farm in the Applegate Valley in southern Oregon.
 Holly is thrilled to be working with BSWCD staff, Directors, and partners to ensure healthy watersheds and a strong natural resources legacy in Benton County.